wp-plugins/zedity/readme.txt

 == Description ==
 Zedity is an innovative Editor to create your posts or pages amazingly easily, quickly and absolutely hassle-free!
 With no technical skill required, it gives you total flexibility and unprecedented possibilities to create any desired design, as easily as if done on a piece of paper!

 >WP 3.9 COMPATIBILITY: due to the many changes introduced by WordPress 3.9, Zedity version older than 3.1.1 are not compatible with WP 3.9.
-Please make sure to install the latest Zedity version.
+As minor compatibility issues may still have to be fixed, please make sure to install the latest Zedity version.

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]